edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

     - Metrics collection must be pushed to the designated message topic on some appointed schedule.
 The schedule could be designated by configuration in the schedule service or done in a way similar to auto events in device services.
         - *Do we want to dictate this or allow services to implement as they see fit?*
             - Recommendation by @cloudxxx8 - have internal scheduler but provide option to use external scheduler.
 The service then has to provide the API for the external to call for collection.
 Suggest using a design similar to auto discovery in device services.
-        - *Also, should there me an interval per metric or a single interval for all metrics collected and pushed?*
+        - *Also, should there be an interval per metric or a single interval for all metrics collected and pushed?*
             - Recommendation by @cloudxxx8 to support interval per metric but to have one for all as default

 !!!
 Info